 The USFS has received release of funds from HCD for four out of five FWHP activities.
 Most noxious weed abatement force account work has been completed.
-Reforestation preparation work is in process.
+Reforestation preparation work is completed.
 The first Rangeland fence project is completed.
-All biomass removal activities are in process.
-Most fuels reduction work is in process.
+All biomass removal activities are under contract and in process.
+Most fuels reduction work is under contract and being completed.
 Fuel break work is pending the completion of federal and state environmental reviews, which have started.
-Based on the USFS 2019 FWHP work plan, eight million dollars of work is in under contract this year and approximately four million dollars will be expended.
+Based on the USFS 2019 FWHP work plan, eight million dollars of work is under contract this year and approximately four million dollars will be expended.
 See data below for status of five activities.